Gilbert Stuart

 This is a site for launching hand-carried boats such as canoes or kayaks.

 This is the northernmost access site on the Pettaquamscutt River, locally known almost universally as the Narrow River despite the fact that it is wide and lake-like in many areas.
-At the northern end of the river there is no real current on the river, so you can easily do a round trip up and down the river or just go one way to one of the other access points on the river.
+At the northern end of the river there is no real current, so you can easily paddle round-trip up and down the river or just go one way to one of the other access points on the river.
 However, as you get closer to the mouth the tidal currents become strong so the tides need to be part of your planning.

 There is no boat ramp at this site but the shoreline is good for launching hand-carried boats.
 The river looks very narrow at the put-in but it quickly gets wider.
 If the water is low the first few hundred feet may have to be walked.
 Once in the upper pond stay to the left to find the narrow passage to the second pond.
 From the put-in it is 3.75 miles to the Indian Lake Shores boat ramp and 5 miles to the Sprague Bridge where Route 1A crosses the outlet to the ocean.